 c.
 And maybe down the line ability to upload custom fonts.

 Ability to export as a PNG transparent is a good feature on a plus side : png image size at that level of clarity – is awesome!
-Less than 100 KB for a sample images I created. (one attached) Saves a couple of steps before serving on webpages. jpeg is a respectable size too (same image as a jpeg: 240 odd KB) Not sure about others in the group, but for Stencil or Promo republic I always have to reduce the image size before uploading on the image server (e.g. feature image on WP or other Content Management Systems).
+Less than 100 KB for a sample images I created. (one attached) Saves a couple of steps before serving on webpages. jpeg is a respectable size too (same image as a jpeg: 240 odd KB) Not sure about others in the group, but for Stencil or Promo Republic, I always have to reduce the image size before uploading on the image server (e.g. feature image on WordPress or other Content Management Systems).
 This is not a problem for inline images, but definitely an additional step.
 Image sizes are comparable to export from Canva at first impression.